cheezy/service_mock/README.md

 end
 ```

-The entire set of values that can be set are:
+The values that can be set are:

 | value  | description  |
 |--------|--------------|